Julian Rogers: Broadcast and media career

-From 1993 to 1995 he was general manager of Prime Radio 106, a subsidiary of Caribbean Communications Network (CCN) in Trinidad & Tobago, for which he then became an anchor on TV6 (1995–98).
+From 1993 to 1995, he was general manager of Prime Radio 106, a subsidiary of Caribbean Communications Network (CCN) in Trinidad and Tobago, for which he then became an anchor on TV6 (1995–98).
 He became a pioneer of breakfast television in the country, launching Trinidad's first live morning television talk show with producer Natalie Williams.

-In May 1998 Rogers returned to Barbados, where he produced and hosted the country's first morning television show, Wake Up Caribbean, for CBC.
+In May 1998, Rogers returned to Barbados, where he produced and hosted the country's first morning television show, Wake Up Caribbean, for CBC.

 He went on to establish the first independent radio station in St Kitts, Winn FM, in 2000, and the following year supervised the setting up of Antigua & Barbuda's first independent radio station.

 Rogers was also the publisher of the Sunday Scoop newspaper, founded in 2004 in Antigua & Barbuda.

 As chief content officer and a member of the executive group of Caribbean New Media Group Limited (CNMG), from 2007 to 2008, he directed the development of content for what was to be the most modern national television, radio and new media company in the Caribbean, which "drew on technology and drew on the professionals in the industry to create something that surpassed all other media houses throughout the region".
 He also served as their Head of News and Current Affairs.

-Latterly based in Antigua & Barbuda, where in 2001 he was consultant in the setting up of Observer Radio, Rogers was general manager of the Observer Media Group under the chairmanship of Winston Derrick, overseeing the operations of two radio stations – Observer Radio and Hitz FM – as well as the Daily Observer newspaper, while continuing to develop strategies for international and Caribbean-wide media coverage, particularly since the closure of the BBC Caribbean service.
+Later based in Antigua and Barbuda, where in 2001 he was consultant in the setting up of Observer Radio, Rogers was general manager of the Observer Media Group under the chairmanship of Winston Derrick, overseeing the operations of two radio stations – Observer Radio and Hitz FM – as well as the Daily Observer newspaper, while continuing to develop strategies for international and Caribbean-wide media coverage, particularly since the closure of the BBC Caribbean service.